A Trail Runner’s Mindset provides training, tips, and motivation for runners of all abilities on and off the trails.

 Don’t let anyone tell you what you can or can’t do.

 One of the best things about trail running is that there are no rules.
 You can go as fast or as slow as you want, run whatever distance you feel like, and take whatever route you please.
 There are no referees to tell you whether or not you’re doing something “right” – it’s all up to you!
 And that’s how it should be.
-So if someone tells you that you’re not running “properly” or that your technique is wrong, ignore them.
+So if someone tells you you’re not running “properly,” or your technique is wrong, ignore them.

 Run your race.